asminer/smart/src/Formlsms/README.txt

     rss_expl    Explicitly stored reachability sets rss_meddly    Stored as an MDD using the library MEDDLY

-    rgr_expl    Explicitly stored reachability graphs
+    rgr_ectl    Base class for reachgraphs that do "explicit" CTL. rgr_expl    Explicitly stored reachability graphs

 TBD: